shreyb/managed-tokens/README.md

 There are currently four prometheus metrics that can be pushed from the Managed Tokens executables to a [prometheus pushgateway](https://prometheus.io/docs/practices/pushing/) configured at the `prometheus.host` entry in the configuration file.
 These are:

-- managed_tokens_stage_duration_seconds:  Per executable, per stage (setup, processing, cleanup).
+* `managed_tokens_stage_duration_seconds`:  Per executable, per stage (setup, processing, cleanup).
 How long each stage took to run.
-- managed_tokens_last_ferry_refresh: Timestamp of when refresh-uids-from-ferry executable last got information from FERRY.
+* `managed_tokens_last_ferry_refresh`: Timestamp of when refresh-uids-from-ferry executable last got information from FERRY.
-- managed_tokens_failed_services_push_count:  Count of how many services registered a failure to push a vault token to a node in the current run of token-push.
+* `managed_tokens_failed_services_push_count`:  Count of how many services registered a failure to push a vault token to a node in the current run of token-push.
 Basically, a failure count.
-- managed_tokens_last_token_push_timestamp: Timestamp of when token-push last pushed a particular service vault token to a particular node.
+* `managed_tokens_last_token_push_timestamp`: Timestamp of when token-push last pushed a particular service vault token to a particular node.